yotann/bcdb/memodb/docs/classes.md

 # MemoDB C++ classes

-You can generate documentation for C++ classes by running `doxygen docs/Doxyfile` in the top-level BCDB directory; documentation will go in `build/doxygen/html`.
+You can generate documentation for C++ classes by running `doxygen Doxyfile` in the top-level BCDB directory; documentation will go in `build/doxygen/html`.

 ## Utility classes